walquis/git-basics-team-project/thebook/src/session1.md

 Today we will learn to use `git reset` to move changes back and forth (locally) between the [The Three Trees](objects-and-trees-exercise.md).

-This is a rather busy diagram, but worth staring at ...
+A busy diagram--it shows the objects as well as the trees--but worth pondering ...
 ![](images/GitThreeTrees.png)

 #### LAB - Practicing with `git reset`